 Early annual reports are richly detailed with lists of accessions, descriptions of expeditions, and names of important figures in the history of The Field Museum.
 Access every annual report by year and type on The Field Museum website, and from the Biodiversity Heritage Library (BHL):

 Publications highlighting some of the major collections of the Museum in commemoration of the 100 year anniversary of its founding.

 A detailed description of collections as well as the establishment of the Museum.
 Published in 1894, the series produced one volume:

 Beginning in 1894 and through 1981, the Museum published a general guide to the collections of the museum for the visiting public.
 Digitized guides (through 1951 and ongoing) may be found here via the Museum's partnership with the Biodiversity Heritage Library (BHL).
-Another useful publication is Miscellaneous Information Regarding Exhibits at the Field Museum.
+Another useful publications Miscellaneous Information Regarding Exhibits at the Field Museum

 The member publication of the Museum, which was initiated in 1930, includes the serial, "A Brief History of The Field Museum" by Oliver Cummings Farrington, Curator of Geology, which was published over the course of the newsletter's first year.

 © The Field Museum, GN85150c, Photographer Ron Testa.